An Axiomatic Theory for Reversible Computation

 However, LG is compatible with IEC, in view of the following example. \begin{example} Let $t:P \tran a Q$, $u:P \tran b R$, $u':Q \tran b S$, $t':R \tran a S$, where all states are distinct and $a \neq b$.
 Let independence be generated by the relation $I = \{(a,b)\}$.
 Then both LG and IEC hold.
 However IC fails. \finex \end{example}

-All the axioms and properties we have considered previously are closed under disjoint unions of LTSIs, defined as follows. \begin{definition}[Disjoint union of LTSIs] Take two LTSIs $(\Proc_1,\Lab_1,\tran{}_1,\ind_1)$ and $(\Proc_2,\Lab_2,\tran{}_2,\ind_2)$.
-Their disjoint union is $(\Proc_1 \cup \Proc_2,\Lab_1 \cup \Lab_2,\tran{}_1\cup\tran{}_2,\ind_1\cup\ind_2)$ provided that $\Proc_1 \cap \Proc_2 = \emptyset$, undefined otherwise. \end{definition} However LG and CLG are not necessarily closed under disjoint unions of LTSIs, in view of the following examples. \begin{example} Take the disjoint union of the LTSI of Example~\ref{ex:LG+IEC} together with a further transition $T \tran a U$ with an empty generator relation (this component satisfies LG).
+All the axioms and properties we have considered in the previous sections are closed under disjoint unions of LTSIs, defined as follows. \begin{definition}[Disjoint union of LTSIs] Let $(\Proc_1,\Lab_1,\tran{}_1,\ind_1)$ and $(\Proc_2,\Lab_2,\tran{}_2,\ind_2)$ be LTSIs.
+Their disjoint union is $(\Proc_1 \cup \Proc_2,\Lab_1 \cup \Lab_2,\tran{}_1\cup\tran{}_2,\ind_1\cup\ind_2)$ provided that $\Proc_1 \cap \Proc_2 = \emptyset$, and undefined otherwise. \end{definition} However LG and CLG are not necessarily closed under disjoint unions of LTSIs, in view of the following examples. \begin{example} Take the disjoint union of the LTSI of Example~\ref{ex:LG+IEC} together with a further transition $T \tran a U$ with an empty generator relation (this component satisfies LG).
 Then LG fails; however IEC and IRE still hold. \finex \end{example} \begin{example} Take the disjoint union of the LTSI of Example~\ref{ex:prerev not CSi} (which satisfies CLG) together with further transitions $T \tran a U$ and $T \tran b V$ with an empty generator relation (this component satisfies CLG).
 Then CLG fails; however IC and CIRE still hold. \finex \end{example}

 The mapping $g$ converts an LTSI satisfying CLG into one satisfying LG+IEC.
 The mapping $c$ converts an LTSI satisfying LG into one satisfying CLG.
 Note that there is an alternative way to convert an LTSI satisfying CLG into one satisfying LG: simply use the relation $I$ applied to any pair of transitions.
 This will in general create more independent transitions than using $g$, and so the result may not satisfy IEC.